peptide garden

 Which peptides are in each category

-Peptide Current Category Notes
+Peptide Current status Notes

 The reclassification question